 A single mutation in the amino acid sequence of a protein may also change the interactions between the side chains that affect the folding and stability of the protein.
-This can lead to the exposure of hydrophobic regions of the protein that aggregate with the same misfolded protein, or even a different protein, leading to the formation of inclusion bodies.
-Mutations which cause diseases are significantly more destabilizing (i.e., having a larger effect on free energy of folding) than neutral mutations.
-Mee et al. observed that wild-type HYLS1-transfected cells showed characteristically intense staining in the cytoplasm, whereas the mutant polypeptides are localized to nuclear inclusions.
+This can lead to the exposure of hydrophobic regions of the protein that aggregate with the same misfolded protein, or even a different protein, leading to the formation of inclusion bodies.20 Mutations which cause diseases are significantly more destabilizing (i.e., having a larger effect on free energy of folding) than neutral mutations.17 Mee et al. observed that wild-type HYLS1-transfected cells showed characteristically intense staining in the cytoplasm, whereas the mutant polypeptides are localized to nuclear inclusions.^{1,14}

-Inclusion bodies are often hallmarks of genetic diseases such as Parkinson's disease and front temporal dementia.
-Interestingly, HYLS1 expression can be observed in multiple tissues being particularly high in the developing central nervous system (CNS).
-Expression in the nervous system is evident in the spinal cord and in the dorsal root ganglia.
-In the cephalic region of mouse embryo, HYLS1 is detected in the telencephalon, the midbrain, the medulla, the choroid plexus and the ganglionic eminence.

-When comparing the isoelectric point (pI value) with Kozlowski IPC tool, wild-type HYLS1 is predicted to have a pI value of 6.69 versus 7.1 for the mutant protein.
-The pI is the pH at which a protein carries no net electrical charge in solution.
+Inclusion bodies are often hallmarks of genetic diseases such as Parkinson's disease and front temporal dementia.14 Interestingly, HYLS1 expression can be observed in multiple tissues being particularly high in the developing central nervous system (CNS).14 Expression in the nervous system is evident in the spinal cord and in the dorsal root ganglia.14 In the cephalic region of mouse embryo, HYLS1 is detected in the telencephalon, the midbrain, the medulla, the choroid plexus and the ganglionic eminence.14 versus 7.1 for the mutant protein.22 The pI is the pH at which a protein carries no net electrical charge in solution.
 As a consequence, the solubility of the protein is significantly diminished, resulting in precipitation and formation of inclusion bodies (i.e., cytoplasmic and/ or nuclear) in the cell.
-The results suggest that HYLS1 D211G mutant is significantly less soluble at physiological pH (7.36) as compared to its wild-type counterpart.
-Additionally, wild-type HYLS1 carries a net charge of -1.9, while HYLS1 mutant carries a net charge of -0.9 in the cytoplasm.
+The results suggest that HYLS1 D211G mutant is significantly less soluble at physiological pH (7.36) as compared to its wild-type counterpart.^{22,23} Additionally, wild-type HYLS1 carries a net charge of -1.9, while HYLS1 mutant carries a net charge of -0.9 in the cytoplasm.18